-Prior to executing equity based security transactions, Dana considers a number of client specific investment management criteria to include: targeted rebalancing needs, available cash and the overall market conditions then prevailing.
+Prior to executing equity-based security transactions, Dana considers a number of client-specific investment management criteria to include targeted rebalancing needs, available cash, and the overall market conditions then prevailing.
 All equity and options trades are pre-allocated.

-Whenever possible, Dana also aggregates client equity and options trades in an attempt to directly pass along to clients any pricing advantages and the benefits of lower overall transaction costs.
+Whenever possible, Dana also aggregates client equity trades in an attempt to directly pass along to clients any pricing advantages and the benefits of lower overall transaction costs.
 When trade aggregation does occur, all clients receive an average per share price for each security traded.
-When certain security issues require multiple orders to fill the requested amount (often due to the size of the aggregated order or to the security's current trading volume) clients will also receive the average purchase price per share for those transactions.
-As a general rule, Dana does not purchase IPO securities for Dana managed investment strategies.
+When certain security issues require multiple orders to fill the requested amount (often due to the size of the aggregated order or the security's current trading volume), clients will also receive the average purchase price per share for those transactions.
+While Dana generally does not seek to recommend and/or purchase IPO securities for Dana managed investment strategies, IPOs may still be purchased in client accounts in limited circumstances.

-Dana's trade rotation utilizes a two tier approach each time Strategy level investment changes occur.
-The first tier rotates the timing of trade execution or notification between two major trading groups: 1) separately managed accounts, and 2) platform and model based accounts.
-The second tier then incorporates a sequential trade rotation: 1) based upon the executing broker dealers utilized by separately managed accounts that are traded through Dana's Order Management System, and 2) between sponsoring platforms and other model based recipients that are not traded through Dana's Order Management System.
+Dana's trade rotation utilizes a two-tier approach each time strategy-level investment changes occur.
+The first tier rotates the timing of trade execution or notification between two major trading groups: 1) separately managed accounts, and 2) platform and model-based accounts.
+The second tier then incorporates a sequential trade rotation: 1) based upon the executing broker-dealers utilized by separately managed accounts that are traded through Dana's Order Management System, and 2) between sponsoring platforms and other model-based recipients that are not traded through Dana's Order Management System.
 This helps to ensure that all execution or notification of trading opportunities are distributed equitably across all client accounts over time.